DJSures/NABU-LIB/README.md

 # Version Notes

+## v2023.03.22.00
+Removed the write16, write8 stuff because it was left over from the old debug days of original NABULIB and z88dk integration.
+You can simply use sprintf() or printf() now, and not worry about it

 ## v2023.03.11.00
 Added a new parameter for splitThirds for vdp_init that splits the nametable and color table generator into thirds. this is needed for bitmap graphics (i.e. drawing lines and stuff).
 See the Graphic Bitmap Test example project of how it works.
 Otherwise, just set this to FALSE for your projects because you probably don't use it